The Washington Institute has earned respect for its integrity and for its scholarship.

 The Military and Security Studies Program engages policymakers and educates the public on a range of issues that deeply affect the vital security interests of the United States.

-The Washington Institute's Stein Program on Counterterrorism and Intelligence is Washington's premier center for the study of international terrorism.
+The Washington Institute's Reinhard Program on Counterterrorism and Intelligence is Washington's premier center for the study of international terrorism.

 Project Fikra is a bold effort to counter the spread of radical extremism in the Middle East.